angelofallars/dotfiles/README.md

 # 📂 dotfiles

-My dotfiles for software development on Arch Linux.
+My dotfiles for software development on Void Linux.

 ## 🤖 Programs